Nimbit

-Nimbit, Inc. was a Massachusetts-based company (owned by PreSonus) offering sales & marketing services for independent musicians, independent record labels and other organisations, using a web-based, direct-to-fan system.
-This includes a virtual storefront, which allows users to sell music and merchandise on Facebook and other websites, and tools for users to perform fundraising campaigns.
-Nimbit was shut down on December 9, 2020.
+Nimbit, Inc. was an American company offering sales and marketing services for independent musicians, independent record labels and other organizations.
+It offered a web-based, direct-to-fan system, including a virtual storefront, which allows users to sell music and merchandise on Facebook and other websites, and tools for users to perform fundraising campaigns.
+Nimbit was acquired by ProSonus in 2018 and closed on December 9, 2020.

 History

 Formation and early years

-Nimbit was originally formed and incorporated by Phil Antoniades, Patrick Faucher, and Joseph Twarog in 2002, in Framingham, Massachusetts.
+Nimbit was originally formed and incorporated by Phil Antoniades, Patrick Faucher, Matt Silbert, and Joseph Twarog in 2002, in Framingham, Massachusetts.

 The company launched Nimbit WebTools in 2003, which was a content management system of website management tools and hosting services, designed for the entertainment industry.
 In 2004, they partnered with ASCAP to provide members with access to this package.

 In 2007, Nimbit launched nimbitOMT ("Online Merch Table"), a system for selling MP3s, CDs, e-tickets and other merchandise across social networking websites, blogs and other websites.
 In 2008, this was followed by nimbitSkin, a customizable music storefront allowing the sale of products from any website.
 Also in 2008, the company introduced nimbitCards: physical cards which can be distributed to customers, who then use them for later redemption of items in the corresponding Nimbit store.

 In September 2009, Nimbit released "MyStore" for Facebook, which integrated the previous promotion & sales features directly within a user's Facebook profile.

 In April 2010 Nimbit announced that they were bringing on Bob Cramer as their CEO.

 Nimbit's "Spotlight Store" for Facebook was released in March 2012, providing an expanded version of the original Nimbit "MyStore", optimized for Facebook's new timeline view.